Best Mapping Features for Hunting in the Pacific Northwest

 Do I need more than one hunting app?

-Popularized by onX Hunt, the Possible Access layer identifies parcels of public land that appear landlocked by private land but may be reachable through legal access corridors — roads, easements, or connected public land routes.
-It highlights areas that many hunters overlook because they assume access is blocked.
+Some mapping tools identify parcels of public land that appear surrounded by private land but may be reachable through legal access corridors — roads, easements, or connected public land routes.
+These layers highlight areas that many hunters overlook because they assume access is blocked.
 Always verify these routes on the ground before relying on them, as conditions change and not all theoretical access points are practical.
+Gates, seasonal closures, and easement changes can invalidate what looks accessible on a screen.

 Can I use a hunting mapping app for fishing too?